Why is it easier to see other people’s mistakes?

 Step 3: Apply

-The final step is Apply.
+The final step in candidate attraction is Apply.
 For candidates who have maintained interest in the job, they are ready to invest the time and effort to apply.
 Having a streamlined, well-constructed and mobile friendly application will maximize your conversion from viewers to applicants.

 If your goal is to increase your pool of applicants, spending money on the Research sites, including your own careers site, will only move the needle a little.
 Good research sites will keep interested candidates interested, but they do nothing to attract more candidates.